 Since desert bluebells are short-lived annuals, they’re usually grown from seed.
 However, if you do happen to plant a transplant, you can consider it your “starter” plant that should self-seed and naturalize in your yard.

-You can buy seeds or gather them, provided you do it responsibly.
+You can buy seeds or gather them, provided you do so responsibly.
 Please see A Guide to Collecting and Growing Sonoran Desert Wildflowers.
-This brochure published by the Native Arizona Plant Society will tell you everything you need to know about collecting and planting wildflower seeds.
+This brochure, published by the Native Arizona Plant Society, will tell you everything you need to know about collecting and planting wildflower seeds.

 You can learn more about growing wildflowers from seed in our article The Easy Way to Grow Desert Wildflowers.